comradequinn/gen/README.md

 # >> Okay, here are some options for Go/Linux software engineer jobs in and around Staffordshire... (response truncated for brevity)
 ```

 Any such information you provide is only used to augment requests sent to the `Gemini API`.
 It is not stored or transmitted in any other form or for any other purpose, under any circumstances.

 #### Configuring Defaults

-As with any command executed via a `posix` compliant shell, `redirection` can be used to faciliate reading arguments from files and `aliases` used to assign defaults arguments.
+As with any command executed via a `posix` compliant shell, `redirection` can be used to facilitate reading arguments from files and `aliases` used to assign defaults arguments.

 An example is shown below that combines both methods to configure a shell in which running `gen` applies a custom system prompt that, for the sake of illustration, is defined in a shared file.
 Such files could be used to share common system prompts, for instance.
 If such a feature is not needed, the system-prompt could simply be defined in a variable or hard coded into the alias.